 If you were recently charged with a CDL DUI, you should seek consolation and representation from an experienced Salt Lake City CDL DUI attorney.
-For most of the past two decades, Joseph Jardine and Peter Goodall haven been approaching case after case with diligence and tenacity.
+For most of the past two decades, Joseph Jardine and Peter Goodall have been approaching case after case with diligence and tenacity.
 Their experience brings an invaluable asset to your defense.
-Your CDL DUI cases is not a foregone conclusion; let Jardine Law Offices, P.C. fight for you.
+Your CDL DUI cases are not a foregone conclusion; let Jardine Law Offices P.C. fight for you.

 All of these are common causes of a CDL DUI, and all of them will trigger a major CDL violation.
 An initial major violation causes a commercial vehicle driver to lose their CDL for 12 months.
 A second major CDL violation will cause a CDL license to be revoked permanently

-In a CDL DUI both personal and professional freedom are on the line.
+In a CDL DUI, both personal and professional freedom is on the line.
 If you recently were charged with a CDL DUI, you could be facing major professional violations that could result in losing your source of income and costly criminal charges.
 While you may feel overwhelmed or embarrassed by the charge, going it alone is a costly mistake.
 You should contact a Salt Lake City CDL DUI attorney with the necessary experience to fight for your best interests.
 Joseph Jardine and Peter Goodall have the experience it takes to mount a defense on your behalf.
-Contact Jardine Law Offices, P.C. at this link or by calling 801-451-9555 for a free case evaluation.
+Contact us or you can call on 801-350-3506 for a free case evaluation.